erdnaxeli/docker-companion/README.md

 ## Todo

-The goal of this project is to monitor your containers for you, and to warn you through Matrix.
-This means:
-* when a new image is available for a container
+* offer a command to rollback a container to a previous (local) image
-* when a container fails
+* commands to restart a container or show its logs

-Then the bot should offer some commands:
-* restart a container with the new image
+* support building a docker image
-* rollback to a previous image (the companion will maintain an history of images for a tag)
-* restart a container
+* warn when a container fails
-* show a container's logs

 Maybe after that:
+* support cloning a git repository, watch for new commits, and build the image
 * do not destroy containers at boot, but warn the user for diffs
 * add projets directly from Matrix
 * edit projects from Matrix